AnietieGodswill/insta-scraper/README.md

 # insta-scraper

- This is a Instagram scraper written in Python that scrap (insta ID, Followers, Following, etc)
+A Instagram scraper written in Python that scrap (insta ID, Followers, Following, etc)

 # How to install